top of page

 But after all that hard work (which included a new set of roughmet textures, engine feathers and some normalmap tweaks), you end up with something that does not look that bad, if you are into this kind of thing!

-Like it or not, the presence of ita-aircraft in flight games and flight simulators has been established and perpetuated for over 14 years.
-Whether they’re original fans of the 2007 Idol M@ster aircraft or creators expressing devotion to their interests, people continue bringing these designs to every place they take to the skies.
+Like it or not, the presence of itasha style aircraft in flight games and simulators has been established and perpetuated since 2007.
+Whether they’re original fans of the Idol Master aircraft or creators expressing devotion to their interests, people continue bringing these designs to every place they take to the skies.

 About the Writer